Raphael-Boichot/Raphael-Boichot/README.md

 **These repositories are not supported and are not involving in any way the government agency employing me.
 My official records are stored in other databases reviewed by peers.**

-**Any opinion expressed in these repositories is mine and mine only.**
+**Opinions about facts, scientific theories or people expressed in these repositories are mines only.**